-The Yorkshire terrier originated in Great Britain around the 1850’s.
+The Yorkshire terrier dog breed originated in Great Britain around the 1850’s.
 They originally came from the Black and Tan terriers and the name changed in 1870.
 They exhibit terrier-like qualities such as hunting instinct because they were bred with the purpose of rat hunting at the beginning of their origin.

 Colours: Puppies are born black and tan and are darker in body colour until they mature.
 Once they mature they will either be: Blue which is a dark-steel blue, not silver-blue or tan in colour with some steel-blue colour mixed throughout.
 They can also stay black and tan as they mature.

 Coat: The hair on the body of a Yorkie should be straight, moderately long, and glossy.
 When you touch it, you should feel that it has a silky texture.
 Show dogs will have long coats that will reach the floor but you can trim its hair shorter if you are not going to show your dog.